 Talent Middle School, 1st Place Ashland Middle School, 2nd Place Logos Charter School, 3rd Place

 School buses and minibuses transporting students must go directly to Parking Lot #36 on Mountain Avenue.
 Please park in the back of the lot away from Mountain Avenue.

 Teams must walk a short distance from Parking Lot #36 to the Stevenson Union.

 2017 Private Vehicle Parking

 Parking Permits will not be issued to parents and family members.
 Free street parking is limited.
-Metered parking lots are available, see the SOU parking map.
+Metered parking lots are available.

 The State of Jefferson Scavenger Hunt questions were constructed with the intent that all answers could be found in a middle school, branch library and/or the Internet.
 The teams are encouraged to use people resources (teachers, parents, community members) to get tips and leads if they come to an impasse or did not know how to proceed.